AI Copilots for Reproducibility in Science: A Case Study: Introduction

-As discussed by Gil et al. (2016), the practice of open science can require additional time and work by researchers, such as documenting code and data so that analyses can be reproduced~\cite{GeosciencePaperOfTheFuture}.
-However, AI can now have a high impact in helping researchers in this endeavor.
-Indeed, the striking new advances in AI over the past few years, largely driven by the success of large language models (LLMs), have created new opportunities to improve how science is conducted and potentially revolutionize current paradigms for reviewing, curating, publishing, distributing, and sharing new technical results.
+As discussed by~\citet{GeosciencePaperOfTheFuture}, the practice of open science can require additional time and work by researchers, such as documenting code and data so that analyses can be reproduced.
+However, artificial intelligence (AI), as well as electronic notebooks and containers, can now help researchers in this endeavor.
+Indeed, the striking new advances in AI in recent years, including in large language models (LLMs), have created new opportunities to assist researchers and potentially revolutionize current paradigms, including reviewing, curating, publishing, distributing and sharing new technical results (see, for instance, the work of~\citet{Paper2Agent} and the new Agents4Science conference\footnote{\url{https://agents4science.stanford.edu/}}).
+To take advantage of these capabilities, we have been developing an AI-copilot framework called OpenPub to help authors and readers, but also reviewers and publishers, in the open science enterprise.

-In this paper, we present a case study that shows how large the impact of AI can have on making science more open.
-To make that possible, we are developing OpenPub, an AI-enabled set of copilots for helping the different actors (authors, readers, reviewers, publishers, etc.) in the open science enterprise.
-In this study, we focus on a copilot that helps authors make their research more reproducible and that helps readers to reproduce the authors' research.
-We developed an initial version of this copilot, and demonstrated the feasibility of the approach.
-For instance, we revisited a study on reproducibility by Gundersen et al.~\cite{gundersen2025unreasonableeffectiveness}, and showed that for a paper that previously took 30 hours to reproduce, our copilot could produce recommendations which, if followed, would reduce the time to reproduce the paper to one hour.
+In this paper, we present a case study on an AI copilot that 1) helps authors make their research more reproducible and 2) helps readers to reproduce the authors' research.
+We developed an initial version of this {\em Reproducibility Copilot} and demonstrated the feasibility of the approach.
+For instance, we revisited a study on reproducibility by~\citet{gundersen2025unreasonableeffectiveness}, and showed that for a paper that previously took 30 hours to reproduce, our copilot could produce recommendations which, if followed, would reduce the time to reproduce the paper to approximately one hour.